psychemedia/storytelling-notes/hunting_of_the_snark.md

 "We have sailed many weeks, we have sailed many days
 ⁠(Seven days to the week I allow),
-But a Snark, on the which we might lovingly gaze,
+But a Snark,  [of the like] we might lovingly gaze,
 ⁠We have never beheld till now!

-*And at that point, he started to describe the distinguishing features of a Snark: its bland taste. its habit of getting up late, and having breakfast at tea-time, its inability to take a joke, its peculiar fondness for bathing machines, and its stong sense of ambition, or perhaps, lack of it.*
+*And at that point, he started to describe the distinguishing features of a Snark: its bland taste. its habit of getting up late, and eating breakfast at tea-time, its inability to take a joke, its peculiar fondness for bathing machines, and its stong sense of ambition, or perhaps, lack of it.*

-[Now] t next will be right
+["Now, listen", he said,] it next will be right
 ⁠To describe each particular batch:
 Distinguishing those that have feathers, and bite,
 ⁠From those that have whiskers, and scratch.